Paramount Pictures: Other interests

-In March 2012, Paramount licensed their name and logo to a luxury hotel investment group which subsequently named the company Paramount Hotels and Resorts.
+In March 2012, Paramount licensed their name and logo to a luxury hotel investment group, which named the company Paramount Hotels and Resorts.
 The investors plan to build 50 hotels throughout the world based on the themes of Hollywood and the California lifestyle.
 Among the features are private screening rooms and the Paramount library available in the hotel rooms.
 In April 2013, Paramount Hotels and Dubai-based DAMAC Properties announced the building of the first resort: "DAMAC Towers by Paramount."

 Logo

 Artist Dario Campanile poses with a picture Paramount commissioned him in 1986 to paint for its 75th anniversary.
 The company later used the painting as a basis for its new logo.
 That logo was introduced as a prototype in the 1986 film The Golden Child; the 1987 film Critical Condition are both the first to feature the finalized version of the logo.
 1999's South Park: Bigger, Longer & Uncut was the first to use an enhanced version of the logo, which was last used on 2002's Crossroads.

 The distinctively pyramidal Paramount mountain has been the mainstay of the company's production logo since its inception and is the oldest surviving Hollywood film logo.
 In the sound era, the logo was accompanied by a fanfare called Paramount on Parade after the film of the same name, released in 1930.
 The words to the fanfare, originally sung in the 1930 film, were "Proud of the crowd that will never be loud, it's Paramount on Parade."

+The original Paramount Pictures logo was possibly modeled after Ben Lomond, Utah.
+Hodkinson, who was a native of the Ogden area, allegedly drew the initial version of the logo - Ben Lomond, drawn from memory, with a border of stars, which later became a partial circle surrounding the mountain - on a napkin during a meeting in 1914.

 The motion picture logo has gone through many changes over the years: